elasticio/gspreadsheets/README.md

 **Do NOT insert a row between the records while your flow is active**

-If you insert a new row between existing structure the system would fail to recognise it as an update.
+If you insert a new row between existing structure the system would fail to recognize it as an update.
 Instead this will cause the system to loose the connection between the **unique IDs** and the records **since our unique ID is the row number**.

 If you wish to insert a row between existing records then you